-Nihahi Creek is a Kananaskis Country classic that is unique and forever memorable for hikers/scramblers with a bit of experience and protective gear.
+Nihahi Creek is a Kananaskis Country classic adventure that is unique and forever memorable for hikers/scramblers with a bit of experience and protective gear.

-The right turn just before Nihahi Creek begins the gradual ascent through 2.5 KM (1⅝ miles) of forest until an unassuming opening in a shallow dip on the left leads into a left turn and direction reversal onto the creek bed and into the hidden entrance to the canyon.
-The entrance can be easy to miss.
+The right turn just before Nihahi Creek begins the gradual ascent through 2.5 KM (1⅝ miles) of forest until an unassuming opening in a shallow dip on the left leads into a subtle and non-descript left turn and direction reversal onto the creek bed and into the hidden entrance to the canyon.
+This transition can be easy to miss.

 The hike through the canyon is about 1.5 KM (1 mile) long.
 Debris-laden, annual, spring runoff from surrounding mountains grinds its way through the weakest parts of the rock.
 A series of cascading waterfalls have created several vertical drops in elevation, forming hollow bowls in the rock at the bottom.

 In summer there is usually no running water, but recent rain has left the bowls filled with water.
 Logs, placed over the drops, allow descent by carefully easing along them while maintaining balance with hands on the vertical canyon walls.
 Today, the logs are wet and slippery increasing the possibility of an undignified plunge into a cold, water-filled cauldron below.
-Potential for injury is reasonable, but for personal humiliation - quite high.
+Potential for injury is reasonably low, but for personal humiliation - reasonably high.

 Standing above the hidden entrance into the Nihahi Creek Canyon

-Working together as a team and arriving at the clearing in sunny canyon central provides the opportunity to enjoy lunch and animated conversation in sunlight before continuing into and down the second section of the canyon.
+Working together as a team and arriving at the clearing in sunny canyon central provides the opportunity to enjoy lunch and animated conversation in sunlight before continuing into, down and through the second section of the canyon.

 Vertical canyon walls on either side make it necessary to backtrack slightly to a location where it is possible to scramble up the steep, rocky slope to the trail above.
-The scramble should be performed on different vertical routes to avoid accidentally pushing rocks down onto another hiker.
+The scramble should be performed on different vertical routes to avoid accidentally pushing rocks down onto another hiker or people waiting below.